aquariidev/aquarii-ui/packages/docs/content/docs/dropdown.md

 description: Component to display a lists of links and more
 group: components
 order: 7
-options:
+slots:
-  - option: pos
+  - name: activator
-    value: string
     default:
-    desc: The position of dropdown nav will open from its activator position
+    desc: Component or html element to toggle the dropdown display
 ---

 ## Basic Usage